 Time Extensions.
-A manufacturer may request an extension of the time requirement set forth in subsection § (e)(6)(B) at least 20 days before the specified deadline.
-Along with such request, the manufacturer shall provide documentation regarding the time that the manufacturer reasonably believes is necessary to conduct its own testing and an explanation of why such information could not be more expeditiously presented.
+A manufacturer may request an extension of the time requirement set forth in subsection (e)(6)(B) at least 20 days before the specified deadline.
+Along with such request, the manufacturer shall provide documentation regarding the time that the manufacturer reasonably believes is necessary to conduct its own testing and an explanation of why such information could not be more expeditiously presented despite the reasonable diligence of the manufacturer.
 The Executive Officer shall grant a manufacturer a reasonable extension of time upon the manufacturer demonstrating that despite the exercise of reasonable diligence, the manufacturer has been unable to produce relevant evidence in the time initially provided.
 The Executive Officer shall determine the reasonable extension of time considering both the evidence provided by the manufacturer and what effect any delay caused by granting the extension may have on effective enforcement, vehicle owners, or the health, welfare, or economy of the State.
-The Executive Officer shall notify the manufacturer of their decision in writing at least 7 days before the time requirement specified in subsection § (e)(6)(B) for which the manufacturer has requested the extension.
+The Executive Officer shall notify the manufacturer of their decision in writing at least 7 days before the time requirement specified in subsection (e)(6)(B) for which the manufacturer has requested the extension.

 Corrective Action

 Voluntary Corrective Action.
 If a manufacturer initiates a voluntary corrective action campaign, the manufacturer shall notify the Executive Officer of the corrective action at least 45 days before owner notification is to begin.
-The manufacturer shall also submit a voluntary corrective action plan for approval, as prescribed under subsection § (g)(1) below, at least 30 days before owner notification is to begin.
+The manufacturer shall also submit a voluntary corrective action plan for approval, as prescribed under subsection (g)(1) below, at least 30 days before owner notification is to begin.

 Influenced Corrective Action.
 Upon being notified by the Executive Officer, pursuant to subsection (e)(6)(F), that a motor vehicle class is nonconforming, the manufacturer may, within 45 days from the date of service of such notification, elect to conduct influenced corrective action of all vehicles within the motor vehicle class for the purpose of correcting the nonconformance and shall convey such election to the Executive Officer in writing.
-Upon such an election, the manufacturer shall submit an influenced corrective action plan for approval, as prescribed under subsection (g)(1) below, within 90 days of being notified by the Executive Officer, pursuant to subsection (e)(6)(F), that a motor vehicle class is nonconforming§ (g)(1).
+Upon such an election, the manufacturer shall submit an influenced corrective action plan for approval, as prescribed under subsection (g)(1) below, within 90 days of being notified by the Executive Officer, pursuant to subsection (e)(6)(F), that a motor vehicle class is nonconforming.
 If the manufacturer fails to submit an influenced corrective action plan for approval after electing to conduct influenced corrective action, the manufacturer may be subject to an ordered corrective action pursuant to subsection (f)(3).

 Ordered Corrective Action.

-If the Executive Officer has determined based upon enforcement testing conducted pursuant to subsection § (e) above, information received from the manufacturer, or other relevant information that a motor vehicle class is nonconforming, the Executive Officer may require the manufacturer to undertake ordered corrective action.
+If the Executive Officer has determined based upon enforcement testing conducted pursuant to subsection (e) above, information received from the manufacturer, or other relevant information that a motor vehicle class is nonconforming, the Executive Officer may require the manufacturer to undertake ordered corrective action.

 In requiring corrective action, the Executive Officer shall use good engineering judgment to consider all circumstances relevant to the nonconformity and the following factors: